 Group Studio is about challenging yourself to work deeper through your own full-studio practice on the various pieces of Pilates apparatus, including the Reformer, Chair, Springboard, Barrels, and Mat.
 This class is a small group, full-studio experience that encourages independence under the watchful eye of a skilled instructor as students move through a complete Pilates method circuit workout.

-To keep you safe and ensure that you’re able to comfortably set up your equipment and understand your own body’s movement and limitations on it, we require that students take at least three (3) Private sessions with us and two (2) Rooted Movement Principles classes prior to joining a Studio Class.
+To keep you safe and ensure that you’re able to comfortably set up your equipment and understand your own body’s movement and limitations on it, we require that students take at least three (3) Private sessions with us and two (2) Rooted Movement Principles classes prior to joining a Group Studio class.

 Prenatal and Postpartum